-Many people "go vegan" for animals.
-This is because many vegans believe that whether an animal is humanely killed or not, they still experience fear due to premature death, pain, and suffering.
-I find it interesting that once you start cutting out meat, research says that you have an elevated mood, reduced anxiety, and depression.
 In a 2015 study, four researchers surveyed anxiety, depression, stress, and diet.
 Their objective was to investigate how different diets, such as a vegan, vegetarian, and omnivore diet, impacted mood.

-They found that vegans had a lower amount of anxiety and stress in comparison to those who were on an omnivorous diet.
+They found that vegans had lower amounts of anxiety and stress in comparison to those who were on an omnivorous diet.
 Lower anxiety scores were related to a vegan diet, with daily fruit and vegetable intake in males.
 Lower intakes of sweets were also associated with lower levels of stress in females!
 Overall, while vegetarians also reported less stress and anxiety than omnivores, vegans reported less stress and anxiety than both vegetarians and omnivores.

-2. IT WILL CHANGE YOUR DNA
+2. IT MAY CHANGE YOUR DNA

 3. SKIN CLEARS

 Acne affects most people at some point in their lives.
-Due to many unclear causes, and likely multiple factors, many people have a hard time clearing their acne.
+Due to many unclear causes, and likely multiple factors, many people have a hard time clearing acne.
 In 2017 a research article published in the International Journal of Molecular Sciences found that there is an emerging body of work on the human gut and how it mediates feedback between the foods we eat and our bodies.
 They found that a diet rich in plant fibers and low in processed foods was linked to an improvement in acne, possibly through gut changes and changes in insulin levels.
 Furthermore, plant-based foods and supplements may be an excellent alternative to the current standard of care for acne, which typically includes antibiotics.

 4. THE NUMBER OF GOOD BACTERIA IN YOUR GUT INCREASES